stealthBS/demo1-repo/Alarms.md

 - learn setting of Mi router Youtube
 - kali attach, watch who's connected in 16router. --> && and check how many are connected
 - Don't disturb the 'unknown' person here (8E:30:E6:1E:4E:DC).
 My one target is "that person mobile & laptop".
+- first collect 'His' Mobile & laptop MAC address, then we will do it busy time.